 Dr. Wilke enjoys spending her time with her husband, Chris and her two children Shannon, and Ethan as well as her five dogs, Frankie, Max, Gracie, Lucy and Chance.
 During what is left of her spare time, she enjoys the outdoors, watching hockey and pursuing her photography passion.

 Dr. Jaschen graduated from Iowa State University, College of Veterinary Medicine in 2016.
 She concurrently completed a Master of Public Health from the University of Iowa.
 She practiced small animal medicine at a mixed animal practice in Lake City, Iowa before joining Iowa Veterinary Wellness Center in January, 2018.

 Dr. Jaschen has a particular interest in veterinary dentistry.
 She spends numerous hours each year enhancing her knowledge of dentistry to provide advanced dentistry techniques.

-In her spare time, Dr. Jaschen enjoys spending time with her friends and family in the Des Moines area.
-You can often find her cheering on her Green Bay Packers, baking, cooking, gardening or cuddling with her cat, Jordy.
+Dr. Jaschen resides in Johnston with her husband, son, and cat Jordy.
+You can often find her cheering on her Green Bay Packers, cooking, gardening or spending time with friends and family.

 Dr. Deirdre Farr graduated from Grinnell College in 1975 and from the Iowa State University College of Veterinary Medicine in 1980.
 She spent twenty years post-graduation practicing small animal medicine until discovering veterinary acupuncture in 2001.
 It was love at first sight.